efriel94/ef_blog/_posts/Security Stuff/2020-09-20-multipleGPG.md

 **Note: You can find the key ID for your GPG secret key via ```gpg --list-secret-keys --keyid-format LONG``` which is then ```sec   rsa3072/OEE3389VBDJH4531```**

-Save and Exit configuration file.
-Repeat the same for ```.gitconfig-work``` replacing name, email and signingkey ID with your work identity information.
+Save and Exit.
+Repeat the same for ```.gitconfig-work``` replacing name, email and signingkey ID with your git identity for work.

 ```bash
 emmet@homepc:~$ cat .gitconfig-work